pnp/sp-dev-fx-webparts/.github/ISSUE_TEMPLATE.md

 ## Expected or Desired Behavior

 > _If you are reporting a bug, please describe the expected behavior.
-If you are suggesting an enhancement please describe thoroughly the enhancement, how it can be achieved, and expected benefit._
+If you are suggesting an enhancement please describe thoroughly the enhancement, how it can be achieved, and expected benefit.
+For sample requests, please explain what you'd like the example to demonstrate._
 >
 > _(DELETE THIS PARAGRAPH AFTER READING)_